 As well as the games side of things, there is an online library of films and TV shows covering a wide range of categories offering something for everyone.
 From modern shows and films to classic 80s television and movies, you can buy single episodes and movies to download straight to your PS Vita and watch them on the go.

-A great feature that was first seen with MotorStorm RC and is being widely adopted by publishers at the moment, Cross Buy offers gamers the chance to buy a game on the PS3 or Vita that is released on both formats and then get the same game for the other system absolutely free.
+A great feature that was first seen with MotorStorm RC and is being widely adopted by publishers at the moment, Cross Buy offers gamers who play games for money the chance to buy a game on the PS3 or Vita that is released on both formats and then get the same game for the other system absolutely free.
 An increasing number of games are offering this including Zen Pinball 2, Wipeout 2048 (allowing Cross Buy access to Wipeout HD and Wipeout Fury’s tracks), Ratchet And Clank Q-Force, and many more.
 What this means for owners of both consoles is that you have an instant software collection that you can build up quickly across systems more affordably.

 The way the system works varies from game to game but usually titles purchased through the PSN Store are downloadable on both systems and games purchased at retail need to be purchased for the PS3 and then come with a code allowing the PS Vita version to be downloaded.